ReproNim/reproin/README.md

 to place it in the PATH.

+NB.
+It is important ATM to not just `cp` that `reproin` script elsewhere because it relies on being able to find other resources made available in that repository (e.g., `cfg_reproin_bids.py`).

 ### "Configure" the reproin setup

 Currently `reproin` script hardcodes the path to DICOMS to reside under